saffire/saffire/README.md

 On RedHat/CentOS systems, the library development packages are probably ends with -devel.

 After installation of the packages, clone the github repository (either your own, or from the Saffire github repo):

     git clone https://github.com/saffire/saffire.git

+After this, you can compile and install Saffire:

     cd saffire
     sh autogen.sh